 There is a lot of economic uncertainty right now, and many parents’ college funds have taken a big hit.
 If you have a junior in high school and the college decision is looming, you and your teenager are certainly feeling the stress.
 Your Teen spoke with Scott Jaschik, editor of Inside Higher Ed, for advice about how to prepare for college.

 Q: What advice would you give high school juniors right now about how to prepare for college?

 Jaschik: Relax.
 I know that sounds like a really crazy thing to say.
 There is a lot that will still need to be figured out.
 But remember, everyone is in the same situation.
 And colleges want you to enroll.
 They want you to apply.
 They’re going to figure out some sort of way to deal with everything that looms large.
 Take your courses online if you can.
 Finish your AP classes if you can.
 And take the AP exam.
 Also, plan to visit the colleges now—it’s very important.
 Colleges value visits a lot.
-You are more like likely to be admitted.
 At some point I believe colleges will reopen.
 If you have an opportunity to visit a college, visit as soon as you can.
 Don’t wait.

 Q: How can students show colleges demonstrated interest without showing up on the campus?

-Jaschik: Yes.
-And then, there are all kinds of ways you can show interest.
+Jaschik: There are all kinds of ways you can show interest.
 Do you call the admissions office?
 Do you call a professor in a field that you want to study and then write an essay in which you discuss how you talked to the professor?
 Do you talk to a coach?
 All of these things are demonstrated interest.
 And I think colleges are going to have to look at demonstrated interest a little differently in the next year or so.